gravitational/teleport/rfd/0093-offline-access.md

 - the session from appearing in the active sessions list
 - the session will not be joinable by other users
 - the session recording will not be available

+### Connect

+Connect leverages `tsh` for its backend operations, which means that while it suffers from the same issues that `tsh ssh` does today, it will also benefit from the proposals laid out in this RFD.
+That is, there shouldn't be any Connect specific code that needs to change in order for offline access to nodes to work in Connect.
+All versions of Connect that bundle a version of `tsh` which includes the changes proposed in this RFD should automatically gain access to nodes without access to Auth (permitted all the required cluster configurations are met of course).

 ## Testing